1. Do I have to start my studies in a nursing assistant program?

 Yes.
-You'll use multiple online, distance and web-based resources, including the Blackboard Learning System™, for course materials, assignments, interactive learning, discussion boards, testing, grades and more.
+You'll use multiple online, distance and web-based resources, including the Canvas Learning System™, for course materials, assignments, interactive learning, discussion boards, testing, grades and more.
 Digital resources are available as 24/7 on-demand learning support tools.
 Some courses may occasionally require synchronous login — that is: live, time-specific classes.

 3. Can I satisfy the clinical requirement locally?

 Yes.
 The clinical requirement in your Population Centered Care course may be met in your city/town or one nearby.